irsbugs/cmrt/Simulation Website.md

 The computer that hosts this simulation website is expected to be in the same local network as the computer you normally use.

+The simulation computer will only provide support for IPV4 i.e. no IPV6, and http i.e. no https.

 ## Computer Hardware - Minimum Specifications